Keeper-Security/secrets-manager/sdk/ruby/README.md

 - **Notation Support**: Access specific fields using `keeper://` URI notation
 - **Field Helpers**: Optional convenience methods for common field types

+For more information see our official documentation page https://docs.keeper.io/secrets-manager/secrets-manager/developer-sdk-library/ruby-sdk

 ## Installation

 Add this line to your application's Gemfile: